SeanMarcusJensen/Exam_DataScience/Report.md

 > What kind of data set is this?

-We know this data set is an overview of who died on the titanic; the data contains information describing each person.
-E.g., Age, name, gender and which cabin on the ship they were assigned.
+This dataset is an overview of the passengers who died on the Titanic.
+The data contains information about each person, such as their age, name, gender, and which cabin on the ship they were assigned.

-When starting out analyzing the data set, I'll start with checking out how the data looks and what types it contains.
-We have integers, floats and objects; All of which is strings.

-Getting to the context, the attributes are:

-### PassengerId

-PassengerID is a integer.
-It is used as indexing for the passengers.
-To all fairness, I feel like this is redundant for us, and I'll probably drop this in further analyzing.

-I would prefer to use ticket as an unique identifier because it should be, but when looking closer at that attribute, I clearly see that its not.

-### Survived

-Survived attribute is a boolean which tells us if the person died or not on the titanic.

-### PClass

-This is an Integer describing what socio-economic class the passenger is.
-This would be Lower, Middle and Higher class.
-1 = Higher
-2 = Middle
-3 = Lower.

-### Name

-This is an string, and is the identifier of a person / but not a unique one.
-We can actually get a lot information just in the name, since this was in the 1910s everyone was so polite; in the names they were called Master, miss, mrs, ms and mr. With this information we know if the person is married, young, or unmarried.

-### Sex

-This is a string saying what kind of gender the person has.

-### Age

-This is a float describing the age of the person.
-Ages below 1 is fractions, rest is not.

-### SibSp .

-Seaborn ahas a usefull tool/plot called seaborn, which will scatterplot each attribute and make histogram - giving a lot of information in one plot.

-I will also use scatter plots to see the correlation between two attributes.

-Hopefully I'll find some clusters.

-This is a Integer describing number of siblings and spouse is onboard.

-### Parch

-This is a Integer describing number of parents/children onboard.

-### Ticket

-This is a string, and is the ticket.
-I Would prefer to use this as a unique identifier; since one can only have one Ticket per person ( as this gives more sense ).
-But I assume one family might board on one common ticket.

-### Fare

-this is a float, and is the price the passenger paid for its ticket onboard the titanic.
-I would assume there was mostly the same prices for each PClass; but it might be a difference coming from where the passenger bought the ticket - if it was on sale or if the state the passenger lived in has different taxes?

-### Cabin
+To begin analyzing the data, I will first take a look at the overall structure and content of the dataset.
+The data includes columns of different types, including integers, floats, and objects (which are strings).
+By understanding the types of data that are included in the dataset, it will be possible to determine which methods and techniques are most appropriate for analyzing the data.

+The 'PassengerId' column is an integer that is used as an index for the passengers in the dataset.
+This information is not particularly useful for analyzing the data, and can be dropped from the dataset during the analysis process.

+The 'Survived' column is a boolean that indicates whether or not a passenger survived the Titanic disaster.
+This is an important piece of information that will be used to analyze the data and identify any patterns or trends.

+The 'PClass' column is an integer that indicates the socio-economic class of the passenger.
+There are three possible values for this column: 1 (for higher class), 2 (for middle class), and 3 (for lower class).
+This information can be used to understand the demographics of the passengers on the Titanic, and how this may have affected their chances of survival.

+The 'Name' column is a string that contains the name of the passenger.
+This information can be used to identify the gender and marital status of the passenger, based on the title that is included in their name (e.g. "Miss", "Mrs", "Mr", etc.).
+This can provide additional context for the analysis of the data.

+The 'Sex' column is a string that indicates the gender of the passenger.
+This information can be used to understand the distribution of males and females on the Titanic, and how this may have affected their survival rates.

+The 'Age' column is a float that indicates the age of the passenger.
+Fractional ages below 1 are represented as decimal values in this column.
+This information can be used to understand the distribution of ages on the Titanic, and how age may have affected the survival rates of the passengers.

+The 'SibSp' column is an integer that indicates the number of siblings and spouses that a passenger had on board the Titanic.
+This information can be used to understand the demographics of the passengers on the Titanic, and how this may have affected their chances of survival.

+The 'Parch' column is an integer that indicates the number of parents and children that a passenger had on board the Titanic.
+This information can be used to understand the demographics of the passengers on the Titanic, and how this may have affected their chances of survival.

+The 'Ticket' column is a string that contains the ticket number for each passenger.
+This information could potentially be used as a unique identifier for each passenger, since it is unlikely that two passengers would have the same ticket number.
+However, it is possible that multiple passengers within a family may have been assigned the same ticket number.

+The 'Fare' column is a float that indicates the price that a passenger paid for their ticket on the Titanic.
+It is likely that the prices were similar for passengers in the same socio-economic class, but there may be some differences based on factors such as where the ticket was purchased or the tax laws in the passenger's home state.

-this is a string, and is an unique ID for the cabin the passenger is staying in.
-This is not unique id(UID) for each passenger, but an UID for the cabin.
-Multiple passengers can have the same cabin UID.
+The 'Cabin' column is a string that contains a unique identifier for the cabin that a passenger was assigned on the Titanic.
+This identifier is not unique for each passenger, as multiple passengers may have been assigned the same cabin.

-### Embarked

-This is a Character describing where the passenger mounted from.
-People embarked from  Southampton, Cherbourg, and Queenstown hence the chars C, S and Q.

-### Family (Self made)

-It is interessing to see the whole family as one column, so I'll add this as one numeric value to the dataset.

-### Traveling_Alone (self made)

-Using family as operator here, checking if its 0 then assigning this attribute.
-Its binary
+The 'Embarked' column is a character that indicates the port from which a passenger boarded the Titanic.
+There are three possible values for this column: 'C' (for Cherbourg), 'S' (for Southampton), and 'Q' (for Queenstown).
+This information can be used to understand the distribution of passengers on the Titanic, and how this may have affected their chances of survival.

+One interesting aspect of the data is the size of each passenger's family.
+To better understand this, I will create a new column called 'Family' that combines the 'SibSp' and 'Parch' columns to give a single numeric value for the number of siblings, spouses, parents, and children that a passenger was traveling with.

+Another interesting aspect of the data is whether or not a passenger was traveling alone.
+To explore this, I will create a new column called 'Traveling_Alone' that will be a binary value indicating whether a passenger was traveling without any family members.
+This can be determined by checking if the 'Family' column has a value of 0.

 ## Task 2